TryItOnline/cixl/README.md

 ```

 ### Scopes
-Code enclosed in parens is evaluated in a separate scope, the last value on the stack is automatically returned on scope exit.
+Code enclosed in parens is evaluated in a separate scope, remaining values on the stack are returned on scope exit.

 ```
-   | (1 2 3)
+   | 1 (2 3 stash 4)
 ...
-[3]
+[1 [2 3]r1 4]
 ```

 Variables in the parent scope may be referenced from within, but variables defined inside are not visible from the outside.